praneethnamburi/blender-ScriptViz/apps/tutorial_introBlenderDev/README.md

 ## Further instructions for OSX users

-1. Move blender into your home directory
+1. Create a folder "blender" in your home directory
+2. Move the Contents folder inside blender application into the "blender" folder
-2. cmd+shift+P -> Install 'code' command in PATH
+3. cmd+shift+P -> Install 'code' command in PATH
-3. Go to the VSCode integrated terminal, and type code /etc/paths
+4. Go to the VSCode integrated terminal, and type code /etc/paths
-4. Add the blender executable (within the package) and python executable (within the blender package) to the top of this directory.
+5. Add the blender executable (within the package) and python executable (within the blender.app package) to the top of this directory.
+    - example: /Users/younah/blender/Contents/MacOS
+               /Users/younah/blender/Contents/Resources/2.80/python/bin
-5. which blender and which python3.7m should point to the correct files inside your terminal
+6. which blender and which python3.7m should point to the correct files inside your terminal
+    - example: /Users/younah/blender/Contents/MacOS/blender
+               /Users/younah/blender/Contents/Resources/2.80/python/bin/python3.7m
-6. Edit your settings JSON file
+7. Edit your settings JSON file
    - set python interpreter path
    - set blender executable path (to the app or the executable inside the app?)
+   - example:
+    {
+        "python.pythonPath": "/Users/younah/blender/Contents/Resources/2.80/python/bin/python3.7m",
+        "git.autofetch": true,
+        "git.enableSmartCommit": true,
+        "blender.executables": [
+            {
+                "path": "/Users/younah/blender/Contents/MacOS/blender",
+                "name": "",
+                "isDebug": false
+            }
+        ]
+    }
-7. (optional?)
+8. (optional?)
 Save your VSCode workspace
-8. In the terminal, type which python3.7m (double-checking!)
+9. In the terminal, type which python3.7m (double-checking!)
-9. If this is the python inside blender, then type python3.7m _requirementsCheck.py to install required packages into blender's python
+10. If this is the python inside blender, then type python3.7m _requirementsCheck.py to install required packages into blender's python
-10. In VSCode's command palette, type Blender: start
+11. In VSCode's command palette, type Blender: start

 ## We will aim to learn: